the-teachingRSE-project/competencies/competencies.md

 ### Understanding the software lifecycle (SWLC)

 The traditional software lifecycle defines the stages that form the process of building a piece of software.
-This generally involves a creative process where requirements are gathered and analysed, a plan to fullfill them is formulated and then implemented.
+This generally involves a creative process where requirements are gathered and analysed, a plan to fulfil them is formulated and then implemented.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
 We emphasize that the lifecycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.